Hibbelharry/redmine_sidebar_toc_pt/README.md

 ### Description
   This plugin is based on https://github.com/twinslash/redmine_sidebar_toc.

-  It provides additional information in the wiki sidebar:
+  It provides following additional information in the wiki sidebar:
   * Navigation by the header of the anchor links in the wiki sidebar
   * Project tree view that provides links to the subprojects as well as the parent structure